-To understand the basics of how leaking works, this section draws on the FOMC leak discussions as well as work in the political science.
-I argue that leaks are often motivated by policy makers seeking to affect policy outcomes by changing public expectations.
+To understand the basics of how informal communication works, this section draws on the FOMC leak discussions as well as work in political science.
+I argue that leaks are often motivated by policymakers seeking to affect policy outcomes by changing public expectations.
 I also review the costs of leaks.
-FOMC documents show repeated concern about how leaks imply lost flexibility in policy making, are detrimental to the Fed's reputation, and are harmful for the Fed's deliberative process.
+FOMC documents show repeated concern about how leaks imply lost flexibility in policymaking, are detrimental to the Fed's reputation, and are harmful to the Fed's deliberative process.